deepalikonety/Smart-Spoon-Project/README.md

 ### Features:
 - **Food Image Recognition**: Classifies food images into 5 predefined categories: Biryani, Butter Chicken, Gulab Jamun, Palak Paneer, and Poha.
 - **Dietary Advice**: Provides specific dietary advice related to each food item, such as recommendations on sodium intake and salt usage.
-- **Salt Simulation**: Includes a button to simulate salt feedback based on the food’s nutritional profile.
 - **User-Friendly Interface**: Built with **Streamlit** for easy food image uploads and predictions.
 - **Model**: Uses a **MobileNetV2** pre-trained model fine-tuned on a custom food image dataset.